On unified preserving properties of kinetic schemes: Introduction

-(ii) In most previous studies, the time asymptotics and space asymptotics are usually considered independently even though a few fully discrete kinetic scheme were analyzed, e.g. \cite{ref:Luc_NS_JCP08,ref:AP_NS_Tong_JCP15}.
-Indeed, when attention is paid on the time asymptotics, the spatial gradient is assumed to be discretized exactly or the influence of spatial discretization is ignored (e.g., \cite{ref:AP-NS-FJJCP2010,ref:AP_NS_Hu2017,ref:KlarJCP99,ref:Klar_CF2006,ref:IMEX_Hu18,ref:IMEX07,ref:IMEX17,AP-NS-Bos2017,ref:Tcher01}).
+(ii) In most previous studies, the time asymptotics and space asymptotics are usually considered independently even though a few fully discrete kinetic schemes were analyzed, e.g. \cite{ref:Luc_NS_JCP08,ref:AP_NS_Tong_JCP15}.
+Indeed, when attention is paid on the time asymptotics, the spatial gradient is assumed to be discretized exactly or the influence of spatial discretization is ignored (e.g., \cite{ref:IMEX17,ref:IMEX07,ref:IMEX_Hu18,ref:AP-NS-FJJCP2010,ref:Tcher01,ref:KlarJCP99,ref:AP_NS_Hu2017,ref:Klar_CF2006,AP-NS-Bos2017}).
 In contrast, when spatial asymptotics is concerned, the semi-discrete form of kinetic equations is taken.
 In other words, the time integration is assumed to be precise.
-For example, several semi-discrete schemes for non-stationary hyperbolic systems were analyzed \cite{ref:Jin_Levermore1996,ref:Lowrie02}, where it was shown the flux reconstruction is crtitical for space asmyptotics, as already demonstrated in \cite{ref:Larsen_1987} for the steady neutron transport equation.
+For example, several semi-discrete schemes for non-stationary hyperbolic systems were analyzed \cite{ref:Lowrie02,ref:Jin_Levermore1996}, where it was shown that the flux reconstruction is crtitical for space asmyptotics, as already demonstrated in \cite{ref:Larsen_1987} for the steady neutron transport equation.
 For time-dependent problems, the time evolution and spatial gradients interact mutually.
-When they are fully discretized for practical purposes, the temporal-spatial coupling feature becomes important to capture correct physics \cite{ref:Li-TS-2019,ref:Li-Du-2016,ref:Pan-Xu-Li-Li-2016}.
+In practical applications, the temporal-spatial coupling feature becomes important to capture correct physics \cite{ref:Li-TS-2019,ref:Li-Du-2016,ref:Pan-Xu-Li-Li-2016}.
 Consequently, the temporal-spatial decoupled discretizations may lead to large numerical dissipations and thus influence the asymptotics, as argued and numerically verified in \cite{ref:ChenXu-2015} by simulating the steady cavity flow.
 It is noted that some kinetic schemes with temporal-spatial coupling have been developed in recent years, such as the UGKS \cite{ref:UGKS} and DUGKS \cite{ref:DUGKS13} methods.
-In both methods, the flux at cell interface is reconstructed based on certain approximate solutions of the kinetic equation itself, and thus the temporal-spatial evolution is fully incorporated into the numerics.
+In both methods, the flux at cell interface is reconstructed based on evolution solutions of the kinetic equation itself, and thus the coupled particle transport and collision in the temporal-spatial evolution is fully incorporated into the numerics.
 Indeed, a number of previous studies have demonstrated the distinguished features of these methods \cite{ref:UGKS,ref:ChenXu-2015,ref:GDVM-WP}.
-We will further demonstrate the importance of temporal-spatial coupling in designing kinetic schemes in the present work.
+We will further demonstrate the importance of coupled transport and collision in designing kinetic schemes in the present work.